GSA/piv-guides/_devconfig/15_network.md

 This guide will take you through the steps necessary to configure your Windows based computer network to accept and potentially require PIV cards for authentication.

 ##### Assumptions
-*  Your organization users are currently issued PIV cards
+*  Users have PIV cards
-*  Your organization is using Microsoft Active Directory to manage your Windows network users
+*  You're using Microsoft Active Directory to manage your Windows network users
-*  Your organization is using Microsoft Windows Server 2008 R2 or 2012
+*  Your Microsoft Windows Server versions are 2008 R2 or 2012
     *  Concepts will likely remain applicable to other versions of Windows Server, however, specific instructions may require modification

 #### Before you get started